 As a final part of our survey, we do annual experiments to determine how well our dredge catches blue crabs.
 This is known as gear efficiency.
 For more information see: Volstad et al. 2000 and Sharov et al. 2001.

 We divide the male and female crabs into different categories based on age, size and maturity.
 Crabs that are smaller than 2.4 inches across the carapace are considered to be young-of-the-year crabs. .
 These are the new arrivals to the bay, and will form the backbone of the recreational and commercial fisheries in the late summer or fall.
 Female crabs bigger than 2.4 inches across are the females that could spawn this year.
 The number of spawning females is related to the number of young crabs that can potentially be produced each year, and is an important indicator of the health of the stock.
-Combined, all crabs bigger than 2.4 inches are grouped together and considered to be the harvestable stock.
-These crabs will support the recreational and commercial fisheries through out the summer.
+Combined, all crabs bigger than 2.4 inches are grouped together and considered to be the harvestable stock for the upcoming year.
+These crabs will support the recreational and commercial fisheries throughout the summer.

 The figures below show the annual density since 1990 for important age categories as well as the densities of all age categories combined.